thechiselgroup/Diver/README.md

 * And generally understand your software better

+###Requirements:

+In order to run, Diver needs:

+* Eclipse 3.7
+* A 32-bit Java install
+* Windows 7, Linux, or OS X ()

 Dynamic Interactive Tools for Reverse Engineering (Diver) is a ongoing research project of the [Computer Human Interaction & Software Engineering Lab](http://thechiselgroup.com/ "CHISEL") at the [The University of Victoria](http://www.uvic.ca "UVic").
-It was used for partial fulfilment of the M.Sc. work for [Del Myers](http://delaltctrl.blogspot.ca/ "Del Myers").
+It was initiated by [Del Myers](http://delaltctrl.blogspot.ca/ "Del Myers"). for partial fulfilment of his M.Sc.

 Funded by [Defence Research and Development Canada](http://drdc-rddc.gc.ca/ "DRDC Canada") under contract W7701-82702/001/QCA and a DND/NSERC grant with IBM and DRDC Valcartier(DNDPJ 380607-09).